-You will see where Presley spent family time, entertained and even the Jungle room where he died.
-The lower level of the house is dedicated to family treasures including intimate pictures of he and his daughter Lisa Marie.
+You will see where Presley spent family time, entertained, and even the Jungle room where he died.
+The lower level of the house is dedicated to family treasures including intimate pictures of him and his daughter Lisa Marie.

 This was my first visit to Graceland, but my mother had visited a number of times.
 From her visits, I know the lower level once displayed some of the items exhibited at the Elvis museum related to his career.
 I like that they have moved those items across the street and dedicated the home to him and his family.
 After all, that is what a home is.